 Turning production plant waste into energy

 Guida’s partners with Vanguard Renewables to recycle any milk spoilage.
 Each week, our processing plant in New Britain diverts milk waste to a depacking facility in Agawam, Mass., that mixes the organic waste products where much of it then goes to the Bar-Way Farm in Deerfield, Mass., to create renewable energy and fertilizer with the help of its anaerobic digester.
+Photo of the digester at Bar-Way Farm below.

 Like a garbage disposal on steroids, anaerobic digesters gobble everything from manure to local food scraps and waste.
 But instead of going down the drain, they convert the compost cocktail to energy to power your lightbulbs, TV, and garbage disposal.